Organic Brioche Buns With Instant Yeast

-These homemade Organic Brioche Buns are light, sweet, and golden brown.
+These homemade Organic Brioche Buns With Instant Yeast are light, sweet, and golden brown.
 They make the perfect bun for burgers or a decadent dinner roll!

-If you love making homemade bread, be sure to check out some of my other favorite recipes like my Honey Butter Dinner Rolls, French Baguettes, or my Lemon Rosemary Sourdough.
+If you love making organic bread, be sure to check out some of my other favorite recipes like Honey Butter Dinner Rolls, Organic French Baguettes With Instant Yeast, Sourdough Discard Whole Wheat Sandwich Bread, Bone Broth Everything Bagels or Lemon Rosemary Sourdough Bread.

 What is a brioche bun?